 Phyllis Mailman attended Radcliffe College and is vice president of the Mailman Foundation and of the Joshua Mailman Foundation.
 She and her late husband, Joseph L. Mailman, were principal donors to the Mailman Research Center at the McLean Hospital in Belmont, Massachusetts, and to the Mailman Center for Child Development at the University of Miami.
 In 1998, the Mailman Foundation made a generous gift to name the Joseph L. Mailman School of Public Health at Columbia University.
 In addition to sitting on the Board of Overseers for the Mailman School, Mrs. Mailman is also on the board of Lincoln Center Theatre.

-Cyrus Massoumi is the CEO & Founder of humbition, an early stage investment firm that incubates and invests in mission-driven, technology-enabled businesses.
-Prior to humbition, Cyrus founded Zocdoc where he led the company for 8 years as CEO and grew it to a $1.8 billion business.
+Cyrus Massoumi is Managing Partner and Founder of humbition, an early stage venture firm focused on NYC startups.
+Prior to humbition, Cyrus founded Zocdoc where he led the company for 8 years as CEO.
 Earlier in his career, he worked at the global management consulting firm McKinsey & Company, where he gained extensive experience in healthcare technology and new product development.
-Cyrus is a graduate of Columbia Business School, where he earned an MBA with honors and received the Heffernan Award for Outstanding Service, and the Wharton School at the University of Pennsylvania, where he earned a Bachelors of Science with honors.
+Cyrus is a graduate of Columbia Business School, where he earned an MBA with honors and received the Heffernan Award for Outstanding Service, and the Exemplary Leadership Award, and the Wharton School at the University of Pennsylvania, where he earned a Bachelors of Science with honors.
 Cyrus has been recognized by both Fortune and Crains on their 40 under 40 lists and by Fast Company as one of the Most Creative People in Business.

 Martin Oppenheimer practiced law for more than 50 years at the Proskauer firm.
 He specialized in labor and employment law representing Fortune 500 companies, served as chair of the labor and employment department of the firm and lectured and wrote extensively in his field.
 Most of his time is now spent in the not-for-profit arena including serving as Board Member of the 92nd Street YMHA, the N.Y.
 Road Runners, the Emelin Theatre and as Emeritus Chairman of City Center of Music and Drama and Director Emeritus of Lincoln Center for the Performing Arts.
 Mr. Oppenheimer graduated from Yale Law School and attended Goethe University in Germany as a Fulbright Scholar.